APSK15743U Elective course - Psychology of Morality: An experimental approach to the study of Moral behavior

 - describe and account for relevant methodological approaches in relation to the subject matter for the elective subject

-- explain contexts, analyse and/or conduct procedures relevant to the elective subject under supervision.
+- analyse methods relevant to the elective subject under supervision

 Registration period: May 15 - June 1